 A total of four NI 43-101 technical reports have been published on the Akie Project.
 The first technical NI 43-101 report on the Akie Project was published in late 2005 just prior to the discovery of the high-grade core of the Cardiac Creek deposit.
-The maiden resource estimate was published in 2008 and subsequently updated in 2012.
-The 2016 technical NI 43-101 report represents an update of the 2012 resource estimate and can be found below.
+The maiden resource estimate was published in 2008 and subsequently updated in 2012 and 2016.
+The 2018 PEA NI 43-101 technical summary report represents an update from the 2016 resource estimate and can be found below.

 The previous NI 43-101 reports can be found at https://www.sedar.com.